LASOR: Learning Accurate 3D Human Pose and Shape Via Synthetic Occlusion-Aware Data and Neural Mesh Rendering: Experiments

 \textbf{Training Datasets.} For a fair comparison with the previous method STRAPS \cite{STRAPS2020BMVC}, we use the training data provided by the STRAPS \cite{STRAPS2020BMVC}.
 The training data are collected from AMASS, 3DPW and UP-3D.
 In the training step, we use the ground-truth SMPL parameters and do not use any pair of image and 3D label.

 \textbf{Evaluation Metrics.} We adopt Procrustes-aligned \cite{mehta2017monocular} mean per joint position error (MPJPE\_PA) for evaluating the 3D pose accuracy.
-To evaluate the 3D surface error, we employ Procrustes-aligned per-vertex error (PVE\_PA).
+To evaluate the 3D shape error, we employ Procrustes-aligned per-vertex error (PVE\_PA).
 Besides, to evaluate the shape estimation, we calculate the scale-corrected per-vertex euclidean error in a neutral pose (PVE-T-SC) and mean intersection-over-union (mIOU) on SSP-3D.
+In all the tables, $\uparrow$ means the larger the better, otherwise it is the lower the better.